osefatul/typescript-curves/README.md

 export default Product
 ```
 In the example above, we have used `generic` with `useState` and also learnt how to use `interface` with props

+## Typescript in node.js
+- Create a `package.json` file using `npm init -y`
+- To install typescript  in the package write `npm install --save-dev typescript`

 ## Tool To Help Us Run TS in The Browser
 - `npm install -g parcel-bundler`
-- To run index.html file having TS file in the script use `parcel index.html`
+- To run index.html file having TS file in the script use `parcel index.html`.
+- Install `tsconfig` file using `npx tsc --init` - in order to tell typescript how to behave.
+- `npm i express`
+- `npm i --save-dev @types/express`

 ## Type Definition Files
 TS is nothing but a JS with types.
 But, when using an external library in TS environment you need to include a type definition file for the library because TS wants to know the type of the fields(variables) and the return type of methods(functions).
 Nowadays most libraries come with a type definition file, however sometimes some libraries they don't.
 In that case we need to look up the type definition file of that library in the npm package directory/website: `@type/{library-name} -> @type/faker`